 - Practice makes perfect

 Also called a speech support device, a voice amplifier is a mini voice announcement system that you can fasten on your belt.
 They’re quite small but provide great volume when you need to talk to a large group at an outdoor event or even in an indoor assembly where the whole gym is full of people.

 A small voice amplifier has a built-in speaker and a lightweight, moveable headset.
 Some headsets are wired and some are wireless.
 If you need more intensification of your voice, you can download amplification apps on your phone.
 They also come with a rechargeable battery and can be operated with one hand.

 Most times, a voice amplifier can work in any type of environment.
-They are usually used in a classroom setting, by sports coaches, or by public speakers, and any other scenario you can think of where voice amplification might be of use.
+They are usually used in a classroom setting, by sports coaches, or by public speakers, and in any other scenario, you can think of where voice amplification might be of use.

 Some people use a voice amplifier to enhance their quite soft voice, while others use the tool to protect their voices.
 A teacher might want to use a voice amplifier to be able to speak at a natural level without having to put stress on her vocal cords for a lengthy period.

 Do microphones need amplifiers?

-Microphones produce weak signals (mic level) so it must be boosted up to the line-level.
+Microphones produce weak signals (mic level) so they must be boosted up to the line level.
 This is when you need a pre-amp.
 Typically, an amplifier is integrated into the microphone.
 Any microphone, though, is capable of connecting with an amplifier using an adapter as the signal coming from it uses an XLR cable while the amplifier accepts 1/4-inch connections.